Comparison15 min read

 Bring ‘if/then’ conditioning into your prototypes

-With interactive components and variants in Figma, you can make your own reusable toggle button.
-But, it’s difficult to make the toggle button affect other layers and interactions uniquely depending on a state.
-This is, on the other hand, where ProtoPie shines.
+Using interactive components and variants in Figma, you can make your own reusable toggle button.
+Traditionally, it’s been difficult to make the toggle button affect other layers and interactions uniquely depending on a state.
+The latest advanced prototyping features—Figma made available to its paying users—allow you to do simple “if/then” conditioning.

 Example prototype with conditions, made with ProtoPie.